chainloop-dev/chainloop/app/controlplane/extensions/README.md

 An fanOut extension goes through 4 different stages.
 Loading, Registration, Attachment and Execution.

-### Loading
+### Loading Stage

-Loading is when the extension gets enabled in the Chainloop Control Plane.
+The loading stage is when the extension gets enabled in the Chainloop Control Plane.
 This is implemented via the extension constructor.
 This is when you, as a extension developer, will define:

 - The extension identifier, version and description.
 - What kind of input you want your extension to receive, materials, attestations or both.